 Fiber internet packages

-Subisu’s 650 Mbps premium package comes for Rs 21,239 annually and with STB activation and ONU, and wire charges, the first-time installation becomes Rs 25,221.
+Subisu’s 650 Mbps premium package comes for Rs 21,239 annually and with STB activation, ONU, and wire charges, the first-time installation becomes Rs 25,221.
 For what such speed delivers, the price is decently set.
 But if you are a moderate user, you can choose from 200 Mbps and 300 Mbps plans which come for Rs 14,070 and Rs 17,699 on twelve-month plans respectively.
 These premium offers come with Clear TV Subisu’s IPTV service.

 Subisu Internet Packages | 3 months | 12 months |